thehyve/ohdsi-docker/README.md

 Docker and docker-compose installed, with version at least 18.06.

+NB: it is advisable to make sure your Docker host machine has at least 50 GB of disk space available to download, build and run the images created through this repository.

 ## Configuration

 Start by copying `env.template` to `.env`.
 Configuration can be customized in `.env`.
 It has the following variables: